 ARTIST: Wang Hua

-Tabula Rasa Gallery is pleased to announce self-taught artist Wang Hua's solo exhibition "Ten Doors" is on view from May 6 through June 17.
+Tabula Rasa Gallery is pleased to announce self-taught artist Wang Hua's solo exhibition "Ten Doors".
 This is the first time for the public to see Wang Hua's ten long scrolls “Ten Doors” all together.

 Wang Hua is an artist who has never been trained in any academy and started her artistic career spontaneously.
 Though she started to draw at the age of 30, she has already finished hundreds long scrolls under her uncontrollable desire to make art.
 This series of works, "Ten Doors" consists ten 30 meter scrolls, taken Wang 6 years to complete in 2016.
 Wang’s works are not restrained by formal skills and languages compared to well-trained artists, yet they directly represent her being inside out as lines on paper.
 Her creative process is like making free jam music or dance, in which the artist’s mind and body go beyond the regular relationship of rational control throughout, entering a deeper and spontaneous state as continuous lines on the paper.
 Wang describes this process as ecstatic, countless brain cells become stars in a time-lapse, expanding without pause, reaching beyond the limitation of time and space.